learn-co-curriculum/uci-mod-3-refactoring-with-the-master-lab/README.md

 This strengthens a software design concept called ["The Principle of Least Surprise."][pols]
 If I say "right" you expect there to be a "left."
-If I say there's a "bottom," then somewhere there ought be a "top."
+If I say there's a "bottom," then somewhere there ought to be a "top."
 But how weird, or _surprising_ would it be if "left" and "right" returned slightly different things.
 The Master wants us to avoid creating surprises like this.